⚡️ You're in the right article if you're…

 Removing Buffer from Business Integrations in Facebook and reauthorizing the connection

 In Facebook, click on the small drop down arrow at the top right of your screen and then click Settings & privacy > Settings.
 From there, click Business integrations on the left hand side (or click this link).
+Please note that these settings are found on your Facebook profile and not within the Facebook Page settings, so you must be using Facebook as your profile to access them.

 You should see Buffer listed in the integrations area.
 This will need to be removed in order to continue.
 Tick the check box and then click Remove.